CrescNet/perl-xdt-parser/README.md

 ## LICENSE AND COPYRIGHT

-Copyright (C) 2017-2022 CrescNet, University of Leipzig
+Copyright (C) 2017-2022 CrescNet, Leipzig University

 This program is released under the following license: MIT